andrey-sys/ToDoMVCTEST/README.md

     in any browser and check the proper start of your tests, and another additional information.

+  In addition way, I'm using Allure report, my favorite one.
+  So how it's work?
+First of all you have to see the

+    allure-results

+   folder in left corner, under project name, after first execution.
+The next step is opening your terminal, and typing after direction:

+     C:\Dev\ToDoMVCTEST>allure serve - allure-results

+   and hit enter button, and after few seconds, you will see in your default browser, new tab with Allure report.
+   There is a lot of information about execution those tests, methods, elements that was found and another additional information,
+    that you can reach easily, by click on any topics.
-   Also, I'm using Allure report, my favorite one.  in case of test failures, a screenshot of the UI at the point of failure is
+   In case of test failures, the screenshot of the UI at this point of failure will appear immediately.
-    embedded into the report.